About South Africa - Table Mountain

 Limpopo

 Limpopo Province is a destination that offers rich wildlife, scenic splendor, and a wealth of historical and cultural haunts.
-Home to the Kruger National Park (Northern section – about 80%) and the the scenic Waterberg Biosphere.
-This includes Welgevonden Private Game Reserve, Marakele National Park, Lapalala Wilderness Reserve and Entabeni Private Game Reserve.
+Home to the Kruger National Park (Northern section – about 80%) and the scenic Waterberg Biosphere.
+This includes Welgevonden Private Game Reserve, Marakele National Park, Lapalala Wilderness Reserve, and Entabeni Private Game Reserve.
 It also is the land of Mapungubwe, the site of South Africa’s first ancient city, now a World Heritage Site.

 North West

-Best time to visit South Africa:
+Best time to visit South Africa on your holiday:

 South Africa is a great African country to visit all year round.
 It offers great wildlife safaris, culture, awesome scenery with mountains, and gorgeous beaches.
-Throw in the fantastic wine and fine cuisine, and you can see why South Africa is such a popular tourist destination.
+Throw in the fantastic wine and fine cuisine, and you can see why South Africa is such a popular holiday destination.

 Safaris are best during the winter months (May to September).
 This is also usually a cheaper time of year for accommodation.
 Temperatures during the day are usually warm (around 20ºC) but the evenings do get chilly.
-Rainfall in the north is mostly in the summer (Kruger, Madikwe and Waterberg area).
+Rainfall in the north is mostly in the summer (Kruger, Madikwe, and Waterberg area).

 Please note the South African school holidays can become very busy so you will need to book well in advance.
 This includes mid-December to late January, April, and July.